 - Resealing – All concrete flatwork must be sealed to manage its high porosity.
 A layer of sealer lasts only for a couple of years and shorter for high traffic areas.
 It is highly recommended to reseal concrete surfaces every couple of years to maintain the protection and shine that it provides.

 Have a garage flooring repair need?
 Take advantage of our free consultations and quotations right in your own home.
-Give us a call today or send us an email.
+Call the leading concrete contractor in Saint Louis, Missouri.
 We look forward to hearing from you.